YaShuHee/OpenClassrooms_Project_2/README.md

             * review_rating,
             * image_url.
         2. Columns are separated by commas.
-        3. There is only one data record/line of fields (one product).
+        3. Data record/line of fields (one by product) are separated by new lines.
         4. Fields are separated by commas.
         5. Fields are delimited by double-quotes (double-quotes inside fields are escaped by being replaced by two double-quotes).

-* When running the main.py script, a terminal dialog let you chose if you want to generate a CSV file with the scraped data, and the file name and directory.
+* When running the main.py script, a terminal dialog let you chose the category you want to scrape.

 * The created CSV files can be opened with Libre Office Calc, Microsoft Office Excel or any CSV file reader/editor.